 Still, remnants of the Singapore of old still exist if you know where to look – for example the bustling late-night food market, Newton Market.

 While Singapore’s global and modern feel has grown organically, Dubai has created skyscrapers, malls, and even artificial islands in an attempt to become one of the world’s most sought-after vacation spots.
 It’s worked.

 The oil money that has driven this change has transformed Dubai, but Islam remains at the heart of the city, and the beautiful Jumeirah Mosque is worth visiting.

-There’s plenty of local food to try out in restaurants too, but you’ll struggle to find street markets like in other big cities around the world.
+There’s plenty of local food in Dubai to try out in restaurants too, but you’ll struggle to find street markets like in other big cities around the world.

 For those reasons, we think Singapore has the edge when it comes to cultural experiences.

 Despite being part of the Muslim majority UAE, there are many clubs and bars that serve alcohol in Dubai, and the city has an exciting nightlife scene.